 When it comes to defining the term “startup”, people come up with the most creative answers – which are all suitable in some way.
-The revenues, profits and employment numbers shift drastically between different companies and industries.
+The revenues, profits, and employment numbers shift drastically between different companies and industries.
 Therefore there are no hard and fast rules on defining a startup.
-What Schroter describes in the quote above is a nice, yet rather broad definition.
+What Schroter describes in the quote above is a nice yet rather broad definition.
 But what exactly differentiates a startup from a small business or a corporation?
 And what are the main values and the work ethic a startup represents?

-Startup, small entrepreneurship or corporate?
+Startup, small entrepreneurship, or corporate?

 Challenges and Opportunities

 Startup companies may have to face a lack of access to personnel and financial capital.
 They also tend to have less experience with related technologies or capabilities to manage growth initiatives.
 So they are more dependent on the external environment to receive financial capital or other resources that are required for growth.
 A startup is basically starting from scratch, which implies heavy challenges and risks.
 However, startups also have their advantages compared to bigger-sized corporates.
 They benefit from less rigid organizational structures that can easily change.
-Therefore a startup is more flexible and adaptable to rapid changing circumstances and situations with extreme uncertainty.
+Therefore a startup is more flexible and adaptable to the rapidly changing circumstances and situations with extreme uncertainty.
 Especially in today’s steadily changing and developing world, this feature is of great importance for startup companies.